Senior UI Designer

 From “New” tags to “Promoted” and special offers, there was many different types of required and optional tags needing to live side by side.

-The new design makes the restaurant listing look less information packed and easier to scan, brings the design language to the now.
 The layout is designed to be flexible to support many types of data points in various combinations.
 This makes it easier to run any necessary experiments, without sacrificing the user experience.